Stekosan/Stekosan/README.md

 </div>

- # Hi there! 👋 I'm Stephane, a Data Engineering Director.
+ # Hi there! 👋 I'm Stephane, a Director of Data Engineering.

 🔭 I'm currently delving into the exciting worlds of Machine Learning and AI Ethics at Willamette University.